apolloapi/modsysML/README.md

 ⭐ Follow our development by starring us here on GitHub ⭐

 - Share feedback or chat with us on the [Discord community](https://discord.gg/ZUH7f7AzUY)
-- Look at our docs on how to get started [here!](https://docs.apolloapi.io/)

 ## AI Providers

 We support OpenAI as well as a number of models.
-It's also possible to set up your own custom AI provider. **[See Provider documentation](https://docs.apolloapi.io/providers)** for more details.
+It's also possible to set up your own custom AI provider.